x-y-z/linux-1gb-thp/Documentation/kbuild/kconfig-language.rst

 find dead code / features (always inactive), 114 dead features were found in Linux using this methodology [1]_ (Section 8: Threats to validity).

-Confirming this could prove useful as Kconfig stands as one of the the leading industrial variability modeling languages [1]_ [2]_.
+Confirming this could prove useful as Kconfig stands as one of the leading industrial variability modeling languages [1]_ [2]_.
 Its study would help evaluate practical uses of such languages, their use was only theoretical and real world requirements were not well understood.
 As it stands though